NCAS-CMS/cfdm/docs/source/tutorial.rst

 ..

-* Creation by reading: Read a netCDF variable from a dataset using `cfdm.read`.
+* Creation by reading: Create field constructs from the netCDF variables in a dataset.

 .. _Manual-creation: